 - Resource gathering (drilling, sampling, testing as needed)

 - Construction oversight (quality control)

 Looking ahead with the proper perspective will hopefully limit the number of times you’ll find yourself dealing with a slope failure.
 Knowledge is key to prevention, and that knowledge can be leveraged in many ways, including: staying away from unstable or potentially unstable areas (avoidance), designing and building to mitigate known or suspected failure risks (planning), as well as establishing or following guidelines that control how sites at risk of failure are approached (regulation).
 Effective plan or regulatory elements include hazard assessments, setback zoning, design and construction guidelines, and agency coordination.
 Small investments in advance of design and especially construction could yield orders-of-magnitude savings in terms of prevention.

 Feeling educated but a bit bewildered?
 Don’t worry – our final installment on this topic will give you the low-down on what tools we can bring to bear on your next project, whether in anticipation of potential slope failure, or in response to a slope failure.

-Watch our blog for the third and final post in our three-part series on slope stability coming soon!
+Watch our blog for Part 3 of our three-part series on slope stability coming soon!